 - Assess the appropriate level of protective security needed.

-- The Police want everyone to know and understand a simple message in case they are involved in an attack at a crowded place: ESCAPE.
-HIDE.
-TELL.
-Posters in 15 languages for display at appropriate sites are available on their website.
+The Police want everyone to know and understand a simple message in case they are involved in an attack at a crowded place: ESCAPE, HIDE, TELL.
+Posters in 15 languages for display at appropriate sites are available on the Police website.

-- The strategy, guidelines, planning tools and answers to common questions are available on the website.
+The strategy, guidelines, planning tools and answers to common questions are available on the Police website.

 Please share this information with your staff, any organisations that you engage with, friends and family.